ibm-cloud-architecture/ibm-cloud-stencils/README.md

 1. Set the location of local folders for Visio:  File -> Options -> Advanced -> File Locations...
 2. Create a folder named *IBM Cloud* in the local stencils folder.
 3. Copy the contents of the GitHub stencils folder (vssx files) to the local stencils folder.
-Stencils provided as PREVIEW are subject to change.
 4. Create a folder named *IBM Cloud* in the local templates folder.
 5. Copy the contents of the GitHub templates folder (vstx files) to the local templates folder.